srnichols/StampsPattern/docs/OPERATIONS_GUIDE.md

 ## 📚 For Newcomers to Azure Stamps Pattern Operations

 **What is Operations in the Azure Stamps Pattern?**
 > Think of operations as running a global network of “smart factories” (CELLs) that are monitored, maintained, and optimized by AI.
-This guide helps you keep everything healthy, secure, and cost-effective—whether you’re responding to incidents, scaling up, or automating routine tasks.
+This guide helps you keep everything healthy, secure, and cost-effective, whether you’re responding to incidents, scaling up, or automating routine tasks.

 **Why is this important?**
 > - **Proactive monitoring:** Spot issues before they impact users